 Roughly 80% to 90% of mattress parts (by weight) can be recycled or repurposed to create new products.
 To properly recycle an old or used mattress, first locate the nearest recycling center that accepts them.
 A quick Internet search using your zip code will most likely yield at least one location within reasonable driving distance.
-Both the Mattress Recycling Council and Earth911 offer online aggregators that allow you to search for recycling centers accepting certain household goods (such as mattresses) in your geographic area.
+Both ByeByeMattress.com and Earth911 offer online aggregators that allow you to search for recycling centers accepting certain household goods (such as mattresses) in your geographic area.

 In most cases, you will be charged a fee for recycling your old mattress.
 Expect to pay $20 to $40 per mattress if you arrange for pick-up services at your home, or $10 to $20 for each mattress you transport to a recycling center in your own vehicle.
 The criteria for acceptable mattress donations will vary by organization.
 Most centers will not allow you to donate a mattress that is wet, stained or infested with bed bugs.
 However, broken or torn mattresses can usually be donated.

 State laws and regulations may apply.
-In California, Connecticut and Rhode Island, for instance, mattress stewardship laws require retailers to include an additional fee for all customers who are purchasing a new mattress; the money from this fee will then be used to pick up and recycle the old mattress at no expense to the customer.
-To learn more, the Mattress Recycling Council features an interactive U.S. map that lets you browse mattress-related laws and regulations by state.
+In California, Connecticut and Rhode Island, for instance, mattress stewardship laws require retailers to include an additional fee for all customers who are purchasing a new mattress.
+Money from these fees are used to:

 Recyclable components of mattresses include the springs, foam, upholstery, wooden parts and the box spring.
 For more information on other uses for different mattress parts, check out the section below on breaking down and reusing mattresses.